 When you’re getting ready for a “rope drop to fireworks” kind of day at Walt Disney World’s Magic Kingdom park, it’s wise to start the day off with a great breakfast.
 Fortunately, the Magic Kingdom, which is arguably the most fantasy-filled of all Disney parks, offers a wide variety of options to start your day right.
-Whether you’re interested in visiting a quick-service kiosk so you can use your first Fast Pass right away or you want to savor a meal inside the castle, there’s something for everyone!
+Whether you’re interested in visiting a quick-service kiosk so you can use your first Lightning Lane Pass right away or you want to savor a meal inside the castle, there’s something for everyone!
 You’ll learn more about the best Magic Kingdom breakfast options in this guide.

 Character Dining and Sit Down Breakfasts in the Magic Kingdom

 The crown jewel of all Walt Disney World dining experiences!
 Cinderella’s Royal Table is inside of Cinderella’s castle.
 You will enter by walking down an elegant spiraling staircase.
 Then, your little princesses (and princes!) will get the chance to meet and mingle with Cinderella, Rapunzel, Ariel, and some of their friends!
 There will also be plenty of time to grab an autograph and snap some priceless photos as the characters make their way around the restaurant.